chuck-alt-delete/dbtmz/README.md

 ### Future improvements

 Materialize team is working on `ALTER SCHEMA...SWAP` and `ALTER CLUSTER...SWAP` to rename schemas and clusters in such a way that the cutover will be transparent to clients.
-This makes the cutover easier for folks who don't use a canary deployment model.
+This makes the cutover easier for folks who don't use a canary deployment model or who don't want to couple application deployment to Materialize deployment.